wuxiao2023/Plant-Stem-Cell-Informatics/README.md

 Result.txt: The resulting genes were identified and the corresponding information (tab separated).
 Protein_sequences.txt: The id and corresponding protein sequences of resulting genes.

-When the execution is successful, the directory where txt is located will be output: Result path: ./OutFolder
+When the execution is complete, the directory where txt is located will be output: Result path: ./OutFolder

 # Note:
+According to GitHub website's policy, prohibit users from uploading files with memory greater than 100M.
+Therefore, we present the xx file (* * M) via compressed packages.
+Please unzip it before use, or download unzipped version from PSCIdb (http://47.100.201.80:8084/liuxn-plantdev-os-webapp/web/classification) to use directly.
 The folders in the Tools tool directory can be used to delete unnecessary toolkits according to different system environments.